Social physics: Ising model and voter dynamics

 A 5x5 representational grid of an Ising model.
 Each space holds a spin and the red bars indicate communication between neighbors.

 One of the most well-known examples in social physics is the relationship of the Ising model and the voting dynamics of a finite population.
-The Ising model, as a model of ferromagnetism, is represented by a grid of spaces, each of which is occupied by a Spin (physics), numerically ±1.
+The Ising model, as a model of ferromagnetism, is represented by a grid of spaces, each of which is occupied by a spin, numerically ±1.
 Mathematically, the final energy state of the system depends on the interactions of the spaces and their respective spins.
 For example, if two adjacent spaces share the same spin, the surrounding neighbors will begin to align, and the system will eventually reach a state of consensus.
 In social physics, it has been observed that voter dynamics in a finite population obey the same mathematical properties of the Ising model.
 In the social physics model, each spin denotes an opinion, e.g. yes or no, and each space represents a "voter".
 If two adjacent spaces (voters) share the same spin (opinion), their neighbors begin to align with their spin value; if two adjacent spaces do not share the same spin, then their neighbors remain the same.
 Eventually, the remaining voters will reach a state of consensus as the "information flows outward".

 Example of social validation in the Sznajd model.
 If two neighbors agree (top), then their neighbors agree with them.
 If two neighbors disagree (bottom), their neighbors begin to disagree as well.

 The Sznajd model is an extension of the Ising model and is classified as an econophysics model.
 It emphasizes the alignment of the neighboring spins in a phenomenon called "social validation".
 It follows the same properties as the Ising model and is extended to observe the patterns of opinion dynamics as a whole, rather than focusing on just voter dynamics.